When I made my mini chocolate bundt cakes the other week, I had tons of caramel frosting leftover along with a touch of ready-made caramel.

 ~ In a food processor or using an electric whisk, beat the butter and sugar together until nice and fluffy.
 Add the syrup and then eggs, and continue to work until everything is nice and combined.

-~ Sift the dry ingredients together and then add to the wet, mixing on a low speed until the batter is nice and smooth.
+~ Sift the dry ingredients together and then add to the wet, mixing on a low speed until everything is combined.
+Finally, add the milk and Greek yoghurt and mix until the batter is nice and smooth.

 ~ Pour into the prepared tin and then bake for around 40-50 minutes until an inserted skewer comes out clean.
 Leave in the pan to cool for about ten minutes and then turn out onto a wire rack.
 When the cake is completely cool, carefully cut it in half.